wereHamster/nauva/README.md

 ## Documentation

-Haddock documentation of the core packages is available [here](https://storage.googleapis.com/nvdocs/latest/index.html).
+Haddock documentation of the core packages is available [here][nvdocs].
 It is automatically built from the current source (`master` branch).